metacpan/metacpan-cpan-extracted/distros/R/Redis-ClusterRider/README.md

     If the password is specified, the `AUTH` command is sent to all nodes of the cluster after connection.

+- username => $username

+    Authenticate to the server using Redis 6.0+ ACL System (see https://redis.io/commands/auth)

 - allow\_slaves => $boolean